 Oncogenic mutations drive rapid cell division which results in a variety of stressors associated with dysregulated proliferation.

 Intrinsic stress is common to many tumor types for which precision therapies are approved.
-A number of therapeutic classes induce stress or can exacerbate the stress intrinsic to the tumor including, but not limited to, VEGF/VEGFR inhibitors, EGFR inhibitors, and inhibitors.
+A number of therapeutic classes induce stress or can exacerbate the stress intrinsic to the tumor including, but not limited to, VEGF/VEGFR inhibitors and EGFR inhibitors.
 In working to modulate stress mitigating pathways with HC-5404 and HC-7366, we believe our therapeutic candidates have both monotherapy potential in tumors with high levels of intrinsic stress and the potential to improve patient responses in combination with standard of care therapeutics.

 Endogenous and exogenous stressors also upregulate stress in immune cells, fostering an immunosuppressive tumor microenvironment that can restrict the benefit of current approved immunotherapies, including immune checkpoint inhibitors.
 Most patients fail to benefit from checkpoint therapies because of one or more of the following: